 This Sunday's Order of Service for Morning Worship and Evening Worship (when it is happening) with activities for the week and beyond.

-10.45-11.15 Morning worship led by Derek Hiscocks available on Zoom
+10.45-11.15 Morning Worship for 9 May 2021 led by Revd Mike Perrott, available on Zoom

 Before opening the Zoom link, we will sing